deanebarker/contentful-webhook-server/README.md

 1. **Webhooks.Core:** This is the core assembly.
 The `Webhooks.Core.dll` file should be referenced in your website.
 2. **Website:** This is a simple website tester.
 It's a stripped down ASP.NET MVC project which hosts the server and should run directly from Visual Studio for testing.
 There are several binding examples in `global.asax.cs`
-3. **Examples:** Some examples provided webhooks are provided.
+3. **Examples:** Some example webhook handlers are provided which demonstrate basic functionality.
 If these are referenced from the Website project, they will be auto-registered.

 ### To Do